Charles E. Lutton Man of Music

-Initiated into the Epsilon Chapter at the University of Michigan, Joseph Edgar Maddy was famous for being a champion of music advocacy for the youth of America.
+Initiated into the Epsilon Chapter at the University of Michigan, Brother Maddy was famous for being a champion of music advocacy for the youth of America.
 It was this passion that led him to establish the National High School Orchestra Camp, which would later take shape as Interlochen Center for the Arts.
-Today, Interlochen’s Summer Arts Camp is internationally known for being the summer center for students of all ages to receive instruction in music and the arts from some of the finest teachers in the world.
+Today, Interlochen’s Summer Arts Camp is internationally known for being a summer learning center for students of all ages.
+Attendees receive instruction in music and the arts from some of the most exceptional teachers in the world.

 1962 – Van Cliburn (Alpha Chi)

 1964 – Archie N. Jones (Alpha Mu)

 Brother Jones was initiated into the Alpha Mu Chapter at the University of Minnesota-Twin Cities in 1929.
 Jones was a past National President of Phi Mu Alpha Sinfonia and Dean of the University of Missouri at Kansas City Conservatory of Music.
 Brother Jones served as Phi Mu Alpha’s National President from 1950 to 1960, holding the record as Sinfonia’s longest-tenured president.
 Throughout his life, he was a constant and significant influence on the world of music advocacy.

 1967 – Price Doyle (Gamma Delta)